HaiboNi/haiboni.github.io/index.md

 {: .postsfont}
 Welcome to my webpage.
-I am currently an Associate Professor with the Medical School of Nanjing University, China.
-My research focuses on integration of multiscale and multiphysics computational models and deep learning approaches to uncover disease mechanisms and improve therapeutics for cardiovascular diseases.
+I am an Associate Professor at the Medical School of Nanjing University, China.
+My research integrates multiscale and multiphysics computational modeling with deep learning to uncover cardiovascular disease mechanisms and improve therapeutic strategies.

 {: .postsfont}